KrauseFx/krausefx.com/_posts/2018-02-15-trusting-sdks.md

 Check out my [other privacy and security related publications](/privacy).

+## Update: Crowdsourced list of SDKs

+Many people asked for a list of affected SDKs.
+Instead of publishing a static list, I decided to setup a repo where every developer can add and update SDKs, check it out on [trusting-sdks/https](https://github.com/trusting-sdks/https).

 ## Thank you

 Special thanks to [Manu Wallner](https://twitter.com/acrooow) for doing the voice recordings for the video.